Mary Jane Knight

 The first part of the session begins with warmups focused on techniques to ground, free, and balance the voice.
 The second part of the session is where we make music together.
-We first select music together that is of interest to the student and fits their goals.
+We first select music together that is of interest to the client and fits their goals.
 Then we explore and experiment together through song.
 I am an accomplished pianist, which makes an enriching and uplifting experience for the singer.

-I teach from my lovely home studio in Iowa City just three blocks north of downtown in the beautiful Emma Harvat House, built in 1919 which is on the National Historic Registry.
+Emma Harvat House, built in 1919 which is on the National Historic Registry.
 Emma J. Harvat was the mayor of Iowa City and the first female mayor of a town more than 10,000 in the United States.
-I also teach online sessions.

 TEACHING TESTIMONIALS: